Extreme Value Statistics and Arcsine Laws of Brownian Motion in the Presence of a Permeable Barrier: Conclusion

 Finally, we have studied $\mathcal{P}(t_\ell,t|0^\pm)$, which is equivalent for either initial condition $x_0=0^+$ or $x_0=0^-$, since $t_\ell(t)$ is a crossing event.
 Taking into account up and down crossings we have found $\mathcal{P}(t_\ell,t|0^\pm)$ in terms of known functions.
 Interestingly the scaling function that describes this distribution happens to be part of the scaling function which describes $\mathcal{P}(t_r,t|0^+)$, where the peak at the origin of both distributions have the same dependence, because for $t_\ell<<t$ the first crossing very likely corresponds to the last crossing, which implies $t_\ell=t_r$.
 As $t_\ell$ becomes larger this is no longer the case, and we do not observe a divergence as $t_\ell \to t$, due to the non-zero probability of not crossing the barrier for any interaction.

 Possible extensions of this study would include the analysis of how a permeable barrier affects the time, $T$, between the maximum and minimum of the process \cite{mori2019time,mori2020distribution}.
 It would be interesting to see if the presence of a barrier breaks the symmetry around $T=0$ and whether the initial position i.e. $x_0=0^\pm$ leads to differences in the respective distributions.
 Another interesting avenue to explore is changing the underlying Brownian motion to a different stochastic process, such as anomalous subdiffusion (where an equation akin to (\ref{eq:diffusion_permeable}) has been found for this case \cite{kay2023subdiffusion}), and what is the impact of a permeable barrier to the unperturbed statistics.
+Futhermore, in a recent study the joint distribution of the first passage time to a target and the number of distinct sites visited when the target is reached of a random walk has been obtained \cite{klinger2022joint}.
+It would be of interest to quantify how the presence of a permeable barrier affects this distribution, where specifically one would be able to glean the impact of a spatial heterogeneity on the kinetics and geometry of space exploration.

 \ack TK and LG acknowledge funding from, respectively, an Engineering and Physical Sciences Research Council (EPSRC) DTP student grant and the Biotechnology and Biological Sciences Research Council (BBSRC) Grant No. BB/T012196/1 and NERC Grant No. NE/W00545X/1.
 This work was carried out using the computational facilities of the Advanced Computing Research Centre, University of Bristol - http://www.bristol.ac.uk/acrc/. \\